 If you are still in the planning stages with regards to grapevines, now is the time to amend the soil.
 Use a home testing kit to determine the makeup of your soil.
 Generally, but dependent upon the grape variety, you want a soil pH of 5.5 to 7.0 for optimal growth.
 To raise a soil pH, add dolomitic limestone; to lower a pH, amend with sulfur following the manufacturer’s instructions.

-- If the results of your test show the soil pH is fine but magnesium is lacking, add 1 pound of Epsom salts for each 100 square feet.
+- If the results of your test show the soil pH is fine but magnesium is lacking, add 1 pound (0.5 kg.) of Epsom salts for every 100 square feet (9.5 square meters).

 When to Feed Grapevines

 How much plant food should I use for grapes?
-Apply no more than ¼ pound of 10-10-10 fertilizer in a circle around the plant, 4 feet away from each vine.
-In successive years, apply 1 pound about 8 feet from the base if the plants appear to lack vigor.
+Apply no more than ¼ pound (0.10 kg.) of 10-10-10 fertilizer in a circle around the plant, 4 feet (1 m.) away from each vine.
+In successive years, apply 1 pound (0.5 kg.) about 8 feet (2.5 m.) from the base of the plants that appear to lack vigor.